World Suicide Prevention Day | Have You Had A Mental Check Up Lately?

 Encourage Healthy Ways to Cope

 • Take care of their physical health: Ensure children get enough sleep, eat healthy foods, and stay active and hydrated.
-Research has shown this has dramatic effects on people’s mental as well as physical wellbeing.
+Research has shown this has dramatic effects on people’s mental as well as physical well-being.

 • Building Mindfulness and Gratitude: Research has found that taking time to practice mindfulness, such as breathing techniques, journaling, or meditation, can help children to recognize and process emotions, build resilience, and buffer the effects of stress.
 Work with your loved one to find a supportive outlet.